Directory

 Wat Phnom (Daun Penh)

-Historic Buddhist temple and spiritual heart of the capital: on its 27-metre artificial hill, Wat Phnom gave Phnom Penh its name — literally "Penh's Hill".
+The historic Buddhist temple and spiritual heart of the capital: on its 27-metre artificial hill, Wat Phnom gave its name to Phnom Penh — "the hill of Penh."

 View listing →